teijuan/heavensbake/index.md

 - [Advertising](/advertising)
 - Ideas and feedbacks

-## Participation

-Selection of novels and protagonists for our films is strict, however, people can have their characters participating for a reasonable amount, depending on the level of appearance of such character, from a simple static picture from a fully rigged model.

-Want to see your oc in our next films?
+Want to see your oc or story in our next films?
 [Contact Tei!](https://teijuan.com/contact)